Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

           >> DownloadPsychtoolbox('/home/foo/toolbox')

-However, Octave mex files from this Subversion download from us, should you choose Octave, will only work out of the box with Octave 4.2 on Ubuntu 18.04-LTS, and with Octave 5.2 on Ubuntu 20.04-LTS.
-All required dependencies like GStreamer-1.8+, libdc1394, libusb, libfreenect, etc. need to be manually installed in this case.
+However, Octave mex files from this Subversion download from us, should you choose GNU/Octave, will only work out of the box with with Octave 5.2 and later on Ubuntu 20.04-LTS and later.
+All required dependencies like GStreamer-1.16+, libdc1394, libusb, libfreenect, etc. need to be manually installed in this case.
 It may work on Debian/Ubuntu based system to execute "sudo apt build-dep psychtoolbox-3" though to get your distribution to automatically install required dependencies.
 Generally prefer the NeuroDebian installation instead, if you are on Debian or Ubuntu flavors and don't need the absolutely latest functionality at the day of release.

 [Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.